PlushZ/master-thesis-presentation/slides.md

 ### **Development and evaluation of Galaxy pipelines for detection of SARS-CoV-2 variants by genomic analysis of wastewater samples**

 Author: Polina Polunina
-Advisors: Bérénice Batut, Wolfgang Maier
+Advisors: Berenice Batut, Wolfgang Maier

 ------